BornSina/Personal-Website/README.md

 ## Introduction

-Sina Nikmaram's personal portfolio website is a platform for showcasing his software engineering skills, work experience, and personal projects.
-The website is designed with a clean and responsive user interface, making it easy for visitors to navigate and explore Sina's career achievements and interests.
+This website is a platform for showcasing Sina's software engineering skills, work experience, and personal projects.
+It has been designed with a clean and responsive user interface, making it easy for visitors to navigate and explore Sina's career achievements and interests.

 ## Getting Started